akdsco/next/DOCUMENTATION.md

 };
 ```

-Application uses custom templates to create to-do's and update information like the amount of active to-do's due to be
+The application uses custom templates to create to-do's and update information like the amount of active to-do's due to be
 completed.
 All templates are stored in:

 `template.js`

-This file contains one main template for to-do item stored as default template and is instantiated whenever template
+This file contains one main template for to-do item stored as default template and is instantiated whenever a template
 object is created.
-There are three methods `show`, `itemCounter` and `clearCompletedButton` As described, they show all
+There are three methods `show`, `itemCounter` and `clearCompletedButton` as described; they show all
 the to-do's, update due items counter and update clear completed button text.

 `model.js`

-`Model` is created with instace of `Store.js`. `Model` is connecting local database (`Store`) with `Controller.js`.
+`Model` is created with instance of `Store.js`. `Model` is connecting local database (`Store`) with `Controller.js`.
 Model coordinates and allows data manipulation along with CRUD persistent storage functions.
-It consist of methods:
+It consists of methods:

 - `create`
 ```